 In addition to assets, the statement of net position and government fund balance sheet will at times report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period and thus will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Township has two items in the proprietary funds and one item in government-wide statement of net position that qualifies for reporting in this category.
-Deferred charges on refunding of bonds are amortized over the life of the bonds in the proprietary fund.
-The deferred pension outflow in the proprietary fund and governmental activities are amortized over four years.
+The Township has two items in the Proprietary Funds and one item in government-wide statement of net position that qualifies for reporting in this category.
+Deferred charges on refunding of bonds are amortized over the life of the bonds in the Proprietary Funds.
+The deferred pension outflow in the Proprietary Funds and governmental activities are amortized over four years or more.

 In addition to liabilities, the statement of net position and the government funds balance sheet will at times report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period and thus will not be recognized as an inflow of resources (revenue) until that time.
-The township has one item in the government funds balance sheet that qualifies for this category.
-Property taxes receivable not collected within 60 days are not available for current use and therefore are classified as a deferred out-flow of resource in the government funds financial statements.
-The township has one item in the proprietary funds and government-wide statement of net position that qualifies for reporting in this category.
-Deferred revenue from unused golf fund gift certificates and gift cards are recognized as revenue when redeemed.
+The Township has one item in the government fund and two items in the Proprietary Funds balance sheet that qualifies for this category.
+Deferred pension inflow is reported in the Proprietary Funds and the governmental activities and are amortized over four years or more.
+In the Proprietary Funds, deferred revenue from unused golf fund gift certificates and gift cards are recognized as revenue when redeemed and are classified as deferred inflows of resources.